enriqueseor/clock/README.md

 ## Getting Started

-To use Horse Race follow these steps:
+To use Java Digital Clock follow these steps:
 - Clone this repository: git clone https://github.com/enriqueseor/clock.git
 - Open the project in IntelliJ or similar IDE.
 - Build and run the app.